Safe Foods to Eat When Everything Upsets Your Gut

 Fermented foods are generally good for your gut health and particularly good at preventing IBS symptoms.
 It gets a little more complicated if you already have IBS symptoms.
 For anyone with a gut infection or overgrowth (most people with IBS), fermented foods like kombucha, sauerkraut and kimchi often lead to extreme bloating and/or gas.

 This is because fermented foods are designed to feed bacteria.
-Good for keeping a balanced gut flora healthy, not so good for those with SIBO (Small Intestinal Bacterial Overgrowth) or Candida.
+Good for keeping a balanced gut flora healthy, not so good for those with SIBO (Small Intestinal Bacterial Overgrowth), bacterial dysbiosis or sometimes even yeast overgrowths.

 Raw / vegan

-Sadly, because eating vegan usually involves eating a lot of raw foods, it can be a challenge when trying to manage IBS symptoms.
+Sadly, because eating healthy-vegan usually involves eating a lot of raw foods, it can be a challenge when trying to manage IBS symptoms.

 What to eat when EVERYTHING upsets your gut